How To Write A Good Design Brief That Will Actually Drive Results

 - Define the sequence of activities for all the deliverables you listed.
 This is to identify with the flow of the project and give you an idea of when you need to loop in certain members of your team.

 - Determine the resources required to accomplish the project.
-This would include the time needed, as well as the individual contributor or team needed to complete specific deliverable of the project.
+This would include the time needed, as well as the individual contributor or team needed to complete a specific deliverable of the project.

 - Identify external factors that could influence your project.
 These may include the key decision makers in the project.